NUbots/NULearning/cpp/moderncpp.md

 ## Methods

-To add const to a method add the keyword to the end of the signature.
+To add const to a method, add the keyword to the end of the signature.
 This means that the method cannot mutate any of the attributes.

 If there is an instance of a type declared const it cannot call any